-Our academic program is accredited through the Northwest Accreditation Commission as well as certified through the state of Utah.
-All of our teachers are licensed professional teachers.
+Our academic program is accredited through Advance-Ed (formerly the Northwest Accreditation Commission) as well as certified through the state of Utah.
+All of our teachers are licensed, professional teachers.

-Treatment direction and duration is usually determined after a comprehensive 90-day evaluation.
-When all of that information has been compiled the therapy team recommends a course of treatment appropriate for each individual student.
-Length of stay is primarily determined by the student’s willingness to work and complete his specific treatment plan.
+Treatment direction and duration is usually determined after a comprehensive diagnostic assessment period.
+The therapy team recommends a course of treatment appropriate for the student after they have the information from the diagnostic assessment.
+The student’s willingness to work and complete his specific treatment plan determines the length of stay.
 Depending on the student’s issues and his resistance to therapy, the average treatment stay is eight to thirteen months.

-The most important part of the 90 day evaluation is determining the appropriate course of treatment.
-After the evaluation is complete it may be decided that a young man does not need an intensive residential program and can benefit from an in-home therapeutic intervention.
-If this is the decided course of treatment we will work with the family to establish services in home.
-If, however, the evaluation recommends a specialized residential program we will work with the family to help them understand the treatment and determine the appropriate course.
+The Diagnostic Assessment Period helps you to know what course of treatment would be best for your son.
+After the evaluation, it may be decided that your son does not need an intensive residential program and can benefit from an in-home therapeutic intervention.
+If this is the decided course of treatment, we will work with your family to establish services in home.
+If, however, the evaluation recommends a specialized residential program, we will help your family understand how we can best help your son at Oxbow Academy.

-Students and families are prepared for home visits in Phase 3 of treatment.
-Visits are arranged with parents and coordinated through the student’s therapist.
+We prepare students and families for home visits in Phase 3 of treatment.
+We arrange visits with parents and coordinate them through the student’s therapist.
 Parents are also allowed to visit their son in Utah.
 We do not offer lodging accommodations for those visits.
 We request parents coordinate these visits with their student’s therapist to make sure they occur at times that are therapeutically optimal.

 Oxbow Academy is not a boot camp.
-It is a specialized residential treatment program designed to help students effectively deal with sexual behavioral problems.
-It is not shame based or confrontational.
-It is a strength-based program.
+It is a specialized residential treatment program that helps students effectively deal with sexual behavioral problems.
+It is not shame-based or confrontational, but instead is a strength-based program.

 Oxbow Academy uses a secular approach based on professional standards in treating students with sexual behavioral problems.
 Over the years, we have observed that many of our students have a desire for more spirituality as they begin to overcome their sexual issues and see themselves and others differently.
 We work closely with our families to provide their student with any religious needs parents’ desire.